-MIAMI – Today in Aviation, The Lockheed L-188 Electra turboprop took its first flight in 1957, two months ahead of schedule.
+DALLAS – Today in Aviation, the Lockheed L-188 Electra turboprop took its first flight in 1957, two months ahead of schedule.

-The aircraft was designed by the Californian plane maker Lockheed, after a request from American Airlines (AA) in 1954.
-The airline wanted a 75 to 100 seat domestic short to medium range airliner.
+The Californian plane maker Lockheed designed the aircraft after a request from American Airlines (AA) in 1954.
+The airline wanted a 75- to 100-seat domestic short- to medium-range airliner.

 In June 1955, AA placed an order for 35 of the type.
 By the time of the airliner’s first flight, the order book stood at 144.

-The type entered service with Eastern Airlines (EA) on January 12, 1959, after a pilot strike at AA delayed its entry-in-to-service with the launch customer.
-Other early customers included Braniff Airways (BN) and Northwest Airlines (NW).
+The L-188 entered service with Eastern Airlines (EA) on January 12, 1959, after a pilot strike at AA delayed its entry into service with the launch customer.
+Early customers included Braniff Airways (BN) and Northwest Airlines (NW).

 However, the type’s entry into service was not plain sailing.
-Passengers complained about noise in the cabin.
-This led to the redesign of the aircraft’s engine nacelles and positioning.
+Passengers complained about noise in the cabin, which led to redesigning the aircraft’s engine nacelles and positioning.

 This came as a massive blow to Lockheed.
-Speed restrictions were initially imposed as Lockheed implemented various design changes to the aircraft’s wing.
-The restrictions were lifted in 1961.
+The manufacturer initially imposed speed restrictions as various design changes to the aircraft’s wing were made.
+These restrictions were lifted in 1961.

-Following the redesign, the Electra would go on to be a popular and reliable airliner.
-An upgrade came in the form of the L-188C which had improved payload range and performance.
+Following the redesign, the Electra would become a popular and reliable airliner.
+An upgrade came in the form of the L-188C, which had improved payload range and performance.

 It entered service with KLM (KL) in 1959.
 Lockheed would build 170 Electra’s before production ended in 1961.